eic/drich-dev/README.md

 - most build scripts will run `cmake --build` multi-threaded
   - the `$BUILD_NPROC` environment variable should be set to the number of parellel threads you want to build with (see `environ.sh`)
-  - careful, some module builds consume a lot of memory (Juggler); the build scripts will force single-threaded building for such cases

 ## Benchmarks Setup
+- TODO: in light of the reconstruction framework change, the benchmarks will need to be updated; any local benchmark code will be updated or deprecated, but we leave the current documentation here for reference:

 The benchmarks run downstream of all other modules, and are useful for running tests.
 For example, automated checks of upstream geometry changes, to see what happens to performance plots.
 They are not required for upstream development,